 Parent/Teacher Days and Nights

 Two major sessions are held each year.
 These sessions correspond to the issue of mid-semester reports and all parents and their students are encouraged to attend.
-Appointments of five minutes per teacher are made at the College by the students.
+Appointments of five minutes per teacher, these appointments can be made on XUNO.
+Please contact the College for further information.

 Information sessions are held for students and parents of all year levels (7-12) referring to curriculum courses within the school and courses for further study.
 Information regarding information sessions will be published in the College Newsletter that is distributed each Thursday.
 An Information Night is held early in the year for the parents of Year 7 students.